Mastering Power BI Bookmarks

 Animation and Transitions

 Power BI animates transitions between bookmarks when the report page remains the same.
 Bar charts morph as filter values change, line charts redraw with new data ranges, and visuals fade in or out.
 Enable smooth transitions by keeping bookmark states on the same page and ensuring visuals have consistent positions.
-Avoid abrupt transitions by not dramatically changing the number of visible visuals between states.

 Common Pitfalls and Solutions